The lit test runner is required to run the tests. You can either use one from an LLVM build:

 Show and compare result files (optional):

-# Make sure pandas is installed.
-Prepend `sudo` if necessary. % pip install pandas # Show a single result file: % test-suite/utils/compare.py results.json # Compare two result files: % test-suite/utils/compare.py results_a.json results_b.json
+# Make sure pandas and scipy are installed.
+Prepend `sudo` if necessary. % pip install pandas scipy # Show a single result file: % test-suite/utils/compare.py results.json # Compare two result files: % test-suite/utils/compare.py results_a.json results_b.json

 The test-suite contains benchmark and test programs.
 The programs come with reference outputs so that their correctness can be checked.
 The suite comes with tools to collect metrics such as benchmark runtime, compilation time and code size.